Actor: Start A Actor: End A

 The operation EVENT is special, and will display a dot along the operation line that the given point.
 This can be used to signify when the operation atomically occurred between its start and end, if needed.

-See discussion of this page on Reddit, HN, and lobsters.
+See discussion of this page on Reddit, Hacker News, and Lobsters.